uveysg/readme/README.md

 ###

 <p align="left">This is Uveys, the full stack developer.
-I've been interested in software since high school and I love the development processes.
-I had professional experience in two different companies, took part in volunteer projects and I have my own projects that I continue to develop</p>
+I love the development processes, I had professional experience in two different companies, took part in volunteer projects and I have my own projects that I continue to develop</p>

 ###